milahu/collapseos/recipes/rc2014/README.md

 And there you have it, a stage2 binary that you've assembled yourself.
-Now, here's for your homework: use the same technique to add the contents of `readln.fs` to stage2 so that you have a full-featured interpreter.
+Now, here's for your homework: use the same technique to add the contents of `readln.fs` and `adev.fs` to stage2 so that you have a full-featured interpreter.

 Name it `stage3.bin` (the version without any source code appended and no `INIT` word defined), you'll need this binary for sub-recipes written for the